 This motion produced on these two days lengthy & warm debates, Mr. Lee & Mr. Bland on one side disparaging the Administration of Mr. Morris, and throwing oblique censure on his character.
-They considered his letter as an insult to Congs, & Mr. Lee declared that the man who had published to all the world such a picture of our national character & finances was unfit to be a Minister of the latter.
-On the other side Mr. Wilson & Mr. Hamilton went into a copious defence & Panegyric of Mr. Morris. the ruin in which his resignation if it so take effect we involve public credit and all the operations dependent on it; and the decency altho' firmness, of his letters.
-The former observed that the declaration of Mr. Morris, that he wd not be the minister of Injustice cd not be meant to reflect on Congs, because they had declared the funds desired by Mr. Morris to be necessary; and that the friends of the latter could not wish for a more honorable occasion for his retreat from public life, if they did not prefer the public interest to considerations of friendship.
-Other members were divided as to the propriety of the letters in question. general however they were thought reprehensible, as in general also a conviction prevailed of the personal merit & public import-All impartial members foresaw the most ance of Mr. Morris. the strict application of the rule prescribed by the 8th article of the confederathe strict application of the rule prescribed by the 8th article of the confederation, as declared by the resolution of the 17th February, would operate greatly to the prejudice of such States, and to the calamities of war, and an undue proportion of the public burden alarming consequences from his resignation.
+They considered his letter as an insult to Cong^s, & Mr. Lee declared that the man who had published to all the world such a picture of our national character & finances was unfit to be a Minister of the latter.
+On the other side Mr. Wilson & Mr. Hamilton went into a copious defence & Panegyric of Mr.

+Morris, the ruin in which his resignation if it s^d take effect w^d. involve public credit and all the operations dependent on it; and the decency altho' firmness, of his letters.
+The former observed that the declaration of Mr. Morris, that he w^d. not be the minister of Injustice c^d not be meant to reflect on Cong^s, because they had declared the funds desired by Mr. Morris to be necessary; and that the friends of the latter could not wish for a more honorable occasion for his retreat from public life, if they did not prefer the public interest to considerations of friendship.
+Other members were divided as to the propriety of the letters in question.
+In general however they were thought reprehensible, as in general also a conviction prevailed of the personal merit & public importance of Mr. Morris.
+All impartial members foresaw the most alarming consequences from his resignation.
 The prevailing objection to Mr. Bland's motion was that its avowed object & tendency was to re-establish a board in place of a single minister of finance.
 Those who apprehended that ultimately this might be unavoidable, thought it so objectionable that nothing but the last necessity would justify it.
-The motion of Mr. Bland was lost; and a Comme appointed generally on the letters of Mr. Morris.'
+The motion of Mr. Bland was lost; and a Comm^e appointed generally on the letters of Mr. Morris.1